 9 Using a mailing house

-You should be able to handle a mailing of 1,000 items in-house - but a mailing of 5,000 items is probably best left to a mailing house.
+You should be able to handle a mailing of 1,000 items in-house - but a bigger mailing is probably best left to a mailing house.

 9.1 Ask for a list of suitable mailing houses from the DMA.